-What the Community Visitors Scheme is
+What the scheme is

-The Community Visitors Scheme (CVS) supports volunteer visits to provide friendship and companionship to older people.
+This scheme supports volunteer visits to provide friendship and companionship to older people.

 Visits are available to anyone who: